Film and TV directors love Old Montreal because it can easily double for many cities around the world, particularly European ones.

 Dozens of productions have come to Old Montreal over the years.

 Who knows, you may even stumble upon a film set while visiting Old Montreal!

 Here’s a look at a handful of the films and TV shows that have shot scenes in Old Montreal.
-Go ahead and snap photos of yourself standing where Brad Pitt, Kevin Spacey and Neil Patrick Harris have stood!
+Go ahead and snap photos of yourself standing where George Clooney, Brad Pitt, Kevin Spacey and Neil Patrick Harris have stood!

 Blood & Treasure (2019)

-Roland Emmerich’s new movie starring Woody Harrelson, Luke Evans and Nick Jonas turned the Quebec Court of Appeals on rue Notre-Dame E into Japan during World War II.
+Roland Emmerich’s movie starring Woody Harrelson, Luke Evans and Nick Jonas turned the Quebec Court of Appeals on rue Notre-Dame E into Japan during World War II.
 Scenes were also filmed in front of Montreal city hall just down the street.

 Death Wish (2018)

 Bruce Willis starred in this reboot, which included several scenes that were filmed in Old Montreal.
 At the end of the film he is seen standing on a New York City street – but it was actually rue Sainte-Hélène south of rue Notre-Dame O.

 The Ruth Bader Ginsburg biopic, starring Felicity Jones, Armie Hammer and Justin Theroux was mostly shot in Montreal, including many scenes in Old Montreal.
 One of the primary locations was rue Notre-Dame E, east of rue Saint-Laurent, where there are several courthouses.